VirtoCommerce/vc-module-catalog/docs/catalog-search.md

      - Price range;
      - Category.
 1. Aggregations​
      - With count of products for every value
 1. Response Group​
-     - To limit response size.
+     - To limit response content and size.
 1. Linguistic analysis​
      - Token filter: custom_edge_ngram with minimum number of characters in a gram and​ minimum number of characters in a gram.